 Almost nothing is permanent — people change, businesses change and, of course, web hosting changes.
-At some point in your career, you might find yourself wanting to move from your current website hosting company to a new one.
+At some point in your career, you might find yourself wanting to move from your current web hosting provider to a new one.
 The reasoning may vary from financial causes, dissatisfaction with the current hosting provider or just a desire for change.
-Whichever reason you have, the most important thing is to figure out how to change website hosting companies without hurting search engine optimization, or SEO.
+Whichever reason you have, the most important thing is to figure out how to switch website hosting companies and not hurt SEO or search engine optimization.

 The hallmark of a successful switch in website hosting companies is keeping the switch invisible to your site users.
 Search engines should be aware of this move and compensate by sending quality signals to your new pages.
 Moreover, your SEO should be retained on the new site or even improved.
 If the process of switching isn’t carried out well, you stand to lose all the SEO work you’ve done for your website over the years.